petertwigg/petertwigg.github.io/schoolofknowing.md

 If you are interested in developing a strong and vibrant meditation practice, consider joining my one year, weekly 2 hour online class.

 ##### The Syllabus
-This course offers two fold approach to building a spiritual practice anchored in truth.
+This course offers a twofold approach to building a spiritual practice anchored in truth.
 Firstly we will tame the mind in a simple direct path using mindfulness.
 That is a dynamic, moment to moment practice while engaging in the world.

 ##### Tame the Mind
 Together we will discern the nature of the mind.
 To see it’s dualistic nature is the first step in becoming free and mastering the mind.
-To set yourself free.
 Mastering this takes you to your very source where you can no longer be rocked by the comings and goings of the world.

 ##### Explore Yourself
 Secondly we will begin a systematic exploration of what makes a human being - spiritually & psychologically.
 We are more than our physical body and mind.
 This exploration will reveal aspects of yourself that will change the way you look at yourself and the world.

-The course will take you on a self discovery path to know yourself and spiritual realms to the deepest levels.
+The course will take you on a self discovery path to know yourself and spiritual realms to the highest levels.
 * Learn to connect with your Higher Self
 * Embrace the evolving path of humanity and your place in it
 * Maximise your meditation experience with expert tips, techniques and context